Triple Derivations and Triple Homomorphisms of Perfect Lie Superalgebras

 The relations of homomorphisms, anti-homomorphisms, Jordan homomorphisms, Lie homomorphisms, and Lie triple homomorphisms became attractive questions.
 Bresar gave a characterization of Lie triple isomorphisms associated to certain associative algebras{\rm\cite{B}}.
 Jacobson and Rickart gave some conditions such that every Jordan homomorphism of a ring is either a homomorphism or an anti-homomorphism{\rm\cite{J}}.
 Similar problems arose in the study of operator algebras({\rm\cite{M1}},{\rm\cite{M2}}).
 An analogous result was proved for more general perfect Lie algebras{\rm\cite{Z2}}.

 Lie superalgebras are the natural generalization of Lie algebras, and have important applications both in mathematics and physics.
 Lie superalgebras are also interesting from a purely mathematical point of view.
 The aim of this article is to generalize some results in{\rm\cite{Z1}}and{\rm\cite{Z2}}to the triple derivations and triple homomorphisms of Lie superalgebras.

 Throughout the following sections, $L$ always denote a Lie superalgebra over a commutative ring $R$ with $1$.
 A Lie superalgebra $L$ is called perfect if the derived subalgebra $[L,L] = L$.
-The center of $L$ is denoted by $Z(L)$. $L$ is called centerless if $Z(L)=0$.
-For a subset $S$ of $L$, denote by $C_{L}(S)$ the centralizer of $S$ in $L$, the enveloping Lie superalgebra of $S$ is by definition the Lie subalgebra of $L$ generated by $S$.
-A Lie superalgebra is called indecomposable if it cannot be written as a direct sum of two nontrivial ideals. ${\rm Der}(L)$ is the derivation algebra of $L$.
+For a subset $S$ of $L$, denote by ${\rm C}_{L}(S)$ the centralizer of $S$ in $L$, and the center of $L$ is denoted by ${\rm Z}(L)$. $L$ is called centerless if ${\rm Z}(L)=0$. ${\rm Der}(L)$ is the derivation algebra of $L$.

-Some definitions needed in this paper are as follows. \begin{defn}{\rm\cite{K}} $L=L_{\bar{0}}\oplus L_{\bar{0}}$ is a $\bf Z_{2}$-graded algebra over a commutative ring $R$ with $1$, we call $L$ a Lie superalgebra if the multiplication $[~,~]$ satisfies the following identities:
+Some definitions needed in this paper are as follows. \begin{defn}{\rm\cite{K}} $L=L_{\bar{0}}\oplus L_{\bar{1}}$ is a $\bf Z_{2}$-graded algebra over a commutative ring $R$ with $1$, we call $L$ a Lie superalgebra if the multiplication $[~,~]$ satisfies the following identities: